-Prerequisite: Consent of coordinator

-Field work assignment in a juvenile setting, court setting, corrections environment or criminal justice-related agency.
+Prerequisite: Consent of coordinator, see coordinator semester prior to registration Field work assignment in a juvenile setting, court setting, corrections environment or criminal justice-related agency.
 Ten hours per week in the agency plus one hour per week in seminar at the College.